 We are a highly leveraged company and our contractual obligations, commitments and debt service requirements over the next several years are significant.
-At March 31, 2015, our total indebtedness was \$14.8 billion.
-Our interest expense for the three months ended March 31, 2015 was \$226.0 million, which included \$5.0 million of non-cash interest expense.
+At June 30, 2015, our total indebtedness was \$14.8 billion.
+Our interest expense for the six months ended June 30, 2015 was \$448.8 million, which included \$10.0 million of non-cash interest expense.
 We also expect to make significant capital expenditures in 2015 and future years, as set forth below in-Capital Expenditures.

 Our primary source of liquidity is and will continue to be cash generated from operations and existing cash.
-At March 31, 2015, cash and cash equivalents were \$258.7 million.
-In addition, Intelsat Jackson had \$488.8 million of available borrowing capacity (net of standby letters of credit outstanding) under its revolving credit facility at March 31, 2015.
+At June 30, 2015, cash and cash equivalents were \$114.4 million.
+In addition, Intelsat Jackson had \$25.0 million of borrowings outstanding, and \$463.7 million of available borrowing capacity (net of standby letters of credit outstanding) under its revolving credit facility at June 30, 2015.
+Borrowings under the facility were subsequently repaid in July 2015.

 We currently expect to use cash on hand, cash flows from operations, borrowings under our senior secured revolving credit facility and refinancing of our third party debt to fund our most significant cash outlays, including debt service requirements and capital expenditures, in the next twelve months and beyond, and expect such sources to be sufficient to fund our requirements over that time and beyond.
 In past years, our cash flows from operations and cash on hand have been sufficient to fund interest obligations (\$1.28 billion and \$970 million in 2013 and 2014, respectively) and significant capital expenditures (\$600.8 million and \$645.4 million in 2013 and 2014, respectively).
-Our total capital expenditures are expected to range from \$775 million to \$850 million in 2015, \$625 million to \$700 million in 2016 and \$725 million to \$825 million in 2017.
+Our total capital expenditures are expected to range from \$675 million to \$750 million in 2015, \$725 million to \$800 million in 2016 and \$725 million to \$825 million in 2017.
 We also expect to receive significant customer prepayments under our customer service contracts.
 Significant prepayments are currently expected to range from \$125 million to \$150 million in 2015 and up to \$25 million in 2016.
 There are no significant prepayments under contract for 2017.
 An inability to generate sufficient cash flow to satisfy our debt service obligations or to refinance our obligations on commercially reasonable terms would have an adverse effect on our business, financial position, results of operations and cash flows, as well as on our and our subsidiaries' ability to satisfy their obligations in respect of their respective debt.
 We continually evaluate ways to simplify our capital structure and opportunistically extend our maturities and reduce our costs of debt.
 In addition, we may from time to time retain any future earnings to purchase, repay, redeem or retire any of our outstanding debt securities in privately negotiated or open market transactions, by tender offer or otherwise.

-In June 2014, the shareholders of Intelsat S.A. declared a \$9.9 million dividend to be paid to holders of our Series A Preferred Shares in four installments through June 2015 in accordance with the terms of the Series A Preferred Shares.
+In June 2014, the shareholders of Intelsat S.A. declared a \$9.9 million dividend to be paid to holders of our Series A Preferred Shares in four installments through June 2015, in accordance with the terms of the Series A Preferred Shares.
+The final installment of \$0.71875 per share was paid on May 1, 2015.
+In June 2015, the shareholders of Intelsat S.A. declared a \$9.9 million dividend to be paid to holders of our Series A Preferred Shares in four installments through May 2016, again in accordance with the terms of the Series A Preferred Shares.